tannerryan/ecpush/README.md

 ## Usage
 The interface is very minimal.
 To create a new client, simply create a `Client` struct.
 The only required field in the struct is the Subtopics array.
 Default values for the other fields are listed in the struct definition.
-An example configuration is shown below (subscribing to text bulletins and citypage XML).
+An example configuration is shown below (subscribing text bulletins, citypage XML and
+CAP alert files).

 Please see [subtopic amqp pattern](https://github.com/MetPX/sarracenia/blob/master/doc/sr_subscribe.1.rst#subtopic-amqp-pattern-subtopic-need-to-be-set) for formatting subtopics.
 ```